How To

 Imperfections in Craft Resin’s Epoxy Resin & How To Fix Them:

-Imperfections in Craft Resin’s Epoxy Resin & How To Fix Them: - Craft Resin
+Imperfections in Craft Resin’s Epoxy Resin & How To Fix Them: - Craft Resin US

 The best advice we can start out with in regards to small imperfections getting into your resin project is to try to keep your work area as clean and tidy as possible.